Lameguy64/PSn00bSDK/README.md

-* Stable interrupt service routine with easy to use callback system for simplified handling of hardware and DMA interrupts, no crude event handlers or kernel hacks used and should be compatible with HLE BIOS implementations, and should play well with writing loader programs.
+* Stable interrupt service routine with easy to use callback system for simplified handling of hardware and DMA interrupts, no crude event handlers or kernel hacks used and should be compatible with HLE BIOS implementations.
+  Should also play well with writing loader programs.

 * Complete Serial I/O support with SIOCONS driver for tty console access through serial interface.